dapr/quickstarts/workflows/csharp/sdk/README.md

 This quickstart includes one project:

-- Dotnet client service `order-processor`
+- .NET console app `order-processor`

 ### Run Dotnet service with Dapr